 Every protagonist in a novel should start in one place and end up in another irrevocably changed.
 Character arcs are crucial building blocks of novels.

-One very common arc involves a character who starts off shy or timid and has to become brave or find their voice.
+One very common arc involves a character who starts off shy, timid, and/or aimless and has to become brave or find their voice and purpose.

 The problem with wholly passive characters is that they are very difficult to invest in.
 When characters don’t try to shape their destiny and don’t try to change their circumstances, they appear to lack any convictions whatsoever.